 Plan: Develop a phased approach that starts with one production line or process.
 Include timelines, resource allocation, and specific milestones that align with your production schedule.

-The 7 R's assessment before implementation
+The 7 R's assessment before deployment

 Before moving forward, evaluate these seven critical questions.
 This assessment framework helps identify potential roadblocks early:

-What return do you expect from the investment?
+Return: What return do you expect from the investment?

-What risks could impact production during integration?
+Risks: What risks could impact production during the rollout?

-What resources (people, budget, time) are required?
+Resources: What resources (people, budget, time) are required?

-What relationship exists between this project and other initiatives?
+Relationship: What relationship exists between this project and other initiatives?

 Technical architecture that works

-Core integration components
+Core unification components

 Edge processing capabilities: Process video data locally to reduce latency and avoid cloud dependency